ib-bsb-br/ib-bsb-br.github.io/_posts/2025-05-02-bind-mounting-homeuser-to-userdata.md

 check_root

-echo "This script will guide you through bind mounting ${OLD_HOME_DIR} to use storage from ${NEW_DATA_LOCATION}." echo "Based on the tutorial from https://ib.bsb.br/bind-mounting-homeuser-to-userdata/" echo "" if ! ask_confirmation "Do you understand the risks and want to proceed?"; then
+echo "This script will guide you through bind mounting ${OLD_HOME_DIR} to use storage from ${NEW_DATA_LOCATION}." echo "It is based on the tutorial from https://ib.bsb.br/bind-mounting-homeuser-to-userdata/" echo "Please ensure you have read and understood the implications of this operation." echo "" if ! ask_confirmation "Do you understand the risks and want to proceed with configuring for user '${TARGET_USERNAME}' and data location '${NEW_DATA_LOCATION}'?"; then
     echo "Aborting."
     exit 0
 fi